Phobos25/cpp/Dynamic_programming/tabulation.md

 5) iterate through the table

-6) fill further position based onthe current position
+6) fill further position based on the current position